Lang-Cheng/InsightFacade/README.md

 1. `yarn build` to compile your project.
 You must run this command after making changes to your TypeScript files.

 1. `yarn test` to run the test suite.

-## Running and testing from an IDE

-WebStorm should be automatically configured the first time you open the project (WebStorm is a free download through their students program).
-For other IDEs and editors, you'll want to set up test and debug tasks and specify that the schema of all files in `test/queries` should follow `test/query.schema.json`.